kracekumar/imon/README.md

 - [ ] Handle input argument validation
 - [X] Move decoding logic to separate file
 - [ ] Use multiple threads to handle the packet decoding

+### Caveats

+- The hashmap stores domain name against IP address.
+So sites sharing same IP address traffic data will be skewed. `youtube` and `google.com` share similar IPs.
+- The majority of sites load static data from CDN, the request goes to IP address of the CDN.
+As a result the original domain traffic represented is lesser than actual.
+Though traffic data against the CDN is stored.
+- If the daemon is started after opening the browser, DNS request isn't sent until and unless DNS result is expired or DNS result is missing in cache.